ranmax123/powerbi-upwork/README.md

 5. Billing (pulled at a monthly level from Jan 2018)

-Before we start using this connector we need to request an API key from Upwork.
+Follow steps below to setup and use the Upwork connector.

-Steps to get access to Upwork REST API
+Step 1: Get access to Upwork REST API
 ======================================

 Go to Upwork API request URL, fill out project details, and submit it